Logiqx/gps-details/docs/devices/garmin/power/README.md

 ### Satellite Settings

-There is currently some confusion about the "new" satellite settings on the fenix 9, but these are my expectations:
+There is currently some debate about the "new" satellite settings on the fenix 9, but these are my expectations:

 |                      |   Historically   | Description in fenix 8 owner's manual                        |
 | -------------------- | :--------------: | ------------------------------------------------------------ |